jondyer/cs1653-2017fa-jbd29-mar257-zds14/reports/phase5-writeup.md

 ### T9: Online Password Attack ###
 This threat involves the potential for someone to make a brute-force attack on a user's password by attempting to login repeatedly, perhaps with a dictionary of words, as a given user.
 This is currently possible since our interface simply returns "wrong password" on a mis-entry and allows the user to keep trying.

-We address this vulnerability by allowing a user a maximum number of login attempts before suspending the account temporarily.
-This will prevent a dictionary-type attack on the ... especially combined with the password rule enforcement above.
+We address this vulnerability by implementing a timed exponential backoff system for invlid login attempts.
+The user will be given three chances to enter their password.
+If all are invalid, there will be a slight delay before the next attempt is accepted.
+If this is also invalid, the delay time between login attempts will be increased again.
+The delay time will continue to increase in an exponential fashion for each successive failed login attempt.
+This will prevent a dictionary-type attack on a user's password especially combined with the password rule enforcement above.

 ### T10: Login DOS Attack ###
 This threat comes by way of any malicious party who decides to interrupt the availability of the file-hosting service.
 Specifically, someone can perform a denial-of-service (DOS) attack by attempting to login with garbage user/password pairs from many different clients at once.
 As per our attack script `attack_T10.sh` it is simple to write a basic script that performs this function, and our server *will* crash if overloaded in this way.